gwu-libraries/scholarspace/README.md

   Please refer to https://github.com/gwu-libraries/shibboleth for the recommended steps for setting up the Shibboleth integration.

+* If Shibboleth has been setup on the GW ScholarSpace Server, enable Shibboleth in the appropriate environment file (ie: config/environments/production.rb):

+	config.shibboleth = true

 * Install Rails on the GW ScholarSpace server:

         % gem install rails -v 4.2.6 -N